ahmedammar619/Educational-Platform/frontend/README.md

 ## Notes

-- All data is stored locally in the browser's localStorage
+- Data is fetched from the NestJS backend API
-- No persistent database connection
+- JWT authentication is used for secure API access
-- Perfect for demos, prototypes, and offline-first applications
+- Perfect for development and testing with real backend integration
-- Can be easily connected to a backend API in the future by updating the data fetching functions
+- Backend server must be running on `http://localhost:3000` for full functionality